NdakoAdama/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A positive or negative.c program that determines whether a random number is positive, negative, or 0 A C program program that prints the last digit of a random number
+A positive or negative.c program that determines whether a random number is positive, negative, or 0 A C program program that prints the last digit of a random number A C program that prints alphabets in lowercase